 1. Know how to implement procedure and diagnosis codes that are common in your practice

 Proper ICD-10, as well as CPT codes, are needed for gaining better reimbursement for office visits and evaluation/management (E/M).
 Coding thoroughly and properly is critical for reimbursement as well as maintaining quality parts.
-Some of the common errors of coding are cheat sheets, partial and wrong description of code on encounter forms, and electronic charge system.
+Some of the common errors of coding are cheat sheets, partial and wrong descriptions of code on encounter forms, and electronic charge systems.
 Keep in mind to connect diagnosis codes to appropriate CPT codes.

 Every year the American Medical Association (AMA) modifies its CPT books for adding and eliminating codes and changed guidelines that are in line with the CMS requirements to be followed by applying new ICD-10 codes.
 Your practice should use the best resources to make sure that reporting is compliant and correct.

 Modifiers can be utilized with HCPCS as well as CPT to notify the payer of certain circumstances.
 Using incorrect modifiers or not using it can result in not only billing mistakes but also in claim denials.
 Medical coding service providers make sure that coders are educated to exclude these errors and utilize the correct modifiers.

 4. Allocate a dedicated person for the claims supervision internally

 If you can allocate a special person who can identify and flag claims which are about to reach their deadlines for the appeal of declined claims or resubmission.
 Moreover, that person can find out requirements for extra documents, follow-ups, tracing resubmitted claims, and making sure the payer should receive any kind of resubmission within the timeline.